-Here you will find analysis and discussion of key decisions, with a focus on significant Washington State, 9th Circuit, SCOTUS and other major national and international decisions.
+Here you will find analysis and discussion of key decisions, focusing on significant Washington State, 9th Circuit, SCOTUS, and other major national and international decisions.

-Our common law tradition is largely based on case decisions and the use of precedent to answer legal questions and interpretation.
-It is rare that there is a clear cut and easy resolution to any cases, let alone those cases and controversies that work their way through the judicial system to being heard in a State or the U.S. Supreme Court.
+Our common law tradition is largely based on case decisions and precedent to answer legal questions and interpretation.
+There is rarely a clear-cut and easy resolution to any cases, let alone those cases and controversies that work their way through the judicial system to being heard in a state or the U.S. Supreme Court.

 There are generally legitimate areas of difference and dispute in the decisions – resulting in powerful opinions and dissents.
 The analysis and understanding of both sides of the argument in rendering a well-reasoned decision is the primary job of our appellate judges.
 Those majority opinions and the minority dissents are the foundation upon which our law is interpreted and administered.